top of page

 What is the time commitment?

 Prospective members can expect to attend a two hour practice at least once a week, with at least an hour's worth of committee work (done remotely or via in-person meetings) per month.
+Chartered skaters may have additional practice, travel, and fundraising requirements they must meet in order to remain in good standing with the league and eligible for rostering.

 Our league is comprised of folks who work full time, are parents, attend school, have other group hobbies, and travel from out of state to attend practices.
-Roller derby is a commitment that can be balanced like any other commitment in your life.
+Roller derby is a commitment that can be balanced like any other commitment in your life. â€‹

 When do I get to play in a game?